The drone industry is booming.

 Here are 33 interesting stats about drones:

-- The FAA projected that there were around 1.1 million drones as of December 31, 2017. – FAA
+According to the FAA, there were around 1.1 million drones in the United States as of December 31, 2017.
+By 2019, that number will reach 2 million.
+Source: FAA

-- Forecast that the model fleet will likely (i.e. base scenario) more than double in size over the next 5 years to more than 2.4 million units. – FAA
+- The number of drones is expected to more than double over the next year to more than 2.4 million units. – FAA

 - Globally there are more than 3 million drones sold in 2017. – Time